gaelic-ghost/textforspeech

 The semantic core also ships extension aliases for especially speech-hostile file types.
 That includes Xcode-heavy forms such as .xcodeproj, .pbxproj, .xcworkspace, .xcconfig, .xcscheme, .xctestplan, .xcresult, .xcassets, .xcstrings, .xcprivacy, and .dSYM, plus mixed-stack formats such as .mdx, .tsx, .jsx, .jsonc, .ipynb, .wasm, .sqlite, and .db.

-For repeated file paths in the same utterance, the text lane now also compacts repeated anchors before the built-in path-speaking pass.
+For repeated file paths in the same utterance, the text path compacts repeated anchors before the built-in path-speaking pass.
 File-path separators collapse to spacing rather than spoken words, and later repeated mentions can collapse to shorter phrases such as same directory, Worker Runtime dot swift or same path instead of repeating the full spoken prefix.

 import TextForSpeech